inveniosoftware/helm-invenio/README.md

 This repository contains the helm chart to deploy an Invenio instance.

-:warning: Please note that this is a work in progress, the configuration might not suit a production deployment.
+:warning: Please note that this configuration is not meant to be used in production.
+This configuration should be adapted and hardened depending on your infrastructure and constraints.

 1. [Pre-requisites](#pre-requisites)
 2. [Configuration](#configuration)